alasco-tech/alasco-tech.github.io/_posts/2019-09-12-first-day-at-alasco.md

 ### The vibe 💪🏝😉
 In short: it's young, dynamic, fun, ambitious, honest and social.
 We had super-fun team events every month but also spontaneously ended up quite often sharing a drink or hitting the climbing gym together.
 People are passionate about what they do, say what they think and help each other out if they can.
 The founders have a lot of experience with agile processes from Stylight and the development process is very professional.
 Design-sprint, user research and scrum.
 All these terms are actually lived, not just talked about.

 So here you go!
 That was a rough overview of my work at Alasco.
-I would like thank all the amazing people at Alasco for the engaged code discussions, relaxed lunches on the terrace and your patience with all my questions.<br/>
+I would like thank all the amazing people at Alasco for the engaged code discussions, relaxed lunches on the terrace and your patience with all my questions.

 Thank you and see you again soon!

 -------------------